Virtual Valley Folk Music Zoom Sings

 In the red-brick UM Church--door on First St.

-Grammy-nominated, described as “an absolute master” (for his album "No Depression"), Molsky transports audiences to another time and place, with his authentic and personal interpretations of rarities from the Southern Appalachian songbook and other musical traditions from around the globe.
+Grammy-nominated, described as “an absolute master” (No Depression magazine), Molsky transports audiences to another time and place, with his authentic and personal interpretations of rarities from the Southern Appalachian songbook and other musical traditions from around the globe.
 Best known for his work on the fiddle, Bruce’s banjo, guitar and his distinctive, powerful vocals also resonate with listeners.
 His combination of technical virtuosity and relaxed conversational wit makes a concert hall feel like an intimate front porch gathering.

 Bruce will be leading a Fiddle Workshop at 4 pm for intermediate players (and up), tickets will be available for just the Workshop, the Concert, and a Workshop/Concert package.
 More info...